orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 In a Constraint-Led session, rules aren’t restrictions — they’re invitations.
 Each constraint (whether **Individual**, **Task**, or **Environmental**) shapes how players interact with the game.

-Rather than forcing specific techniques, constraints encourage players to *adapt* and self-organize their solutions.

-When the coach changes a rule, a space, or a scoring condition, the environment itself becomes the teacher.
+Constraints encourage players to *adapt* and *self-organize* — when the coach adjusts rules, space, or scoring, the environment becomes the teacher.

 That’s why experienced CLA coaches often say: *“If you find yourself repeating the same cue — add a constraint instead.”*